Category: Film Reviews

 I know what you’re thinking.
 Another crappy P.O.V. (point of view) horror movie fully equipt with a shaky lens and bad zoom.
 That is precisely what kept me from watching this on Netflix.
 I would casually pass over it thinking it was just another Ghost Hunters rip off type of show having not paid attention to the length which is 92 mins, about the time of a feature film.
 But, after I caught the trailer on my Facebook feed it all became clear.
 I was intrigued while viewing the goosebumps inducing preview which doesn’t do the movie justice, so don’t skip out due to any preconceived notions you may have about the “mockumentary” genre.

-The premise of the film surrounds a group of amateur ghost hunters who are trying to make it big with their show … Read More »
+The premise of the film surrounds a group of amateur ghost hunters who are trying to make it big … Read More »

 Yes the rumors you have heard are true, this is indeed a very….um….what’s the word….starts with an F, any ways that’s not important.